-At the Lithuanian-Polish match, Polish fans chanted offensive slogans at Donald Tusk and posted a banner with a strong message: "You are not, you have not been, you will not be a supporter of the Polish national team".
+At the Lithuania match-Poland Polish fans chanted offensive slogans at Donald Tusk and posted a banner with a strong message: "You are not, you were not, you will not be a fan of Poland's representation".
 Fan action sparked a wide discussion about the limits of stadium manifestations and the political situation in the country.

 Stadium in Kaunas – sports or politics?

-Thousands of Polish fans took over Kaunas during the key elimination match.
-Despite the sports excitement at the stadium, political themes quickly won as soon as Prime Minister Donald Tusk appeared in the stands.
+Thousands of Polish fans took over Kaunas during a key elimination match.
+Despite sports emotions at the stadium, political topics quickly won as soon as Prime Minister Donald Tusk He appeared in the stands.

 - The fans were rhythmically chanting, "Donald macho, your government will overthrow the kiboles."